zamanlabs/bracu-hub/README.md

 ## Deployment

 This project is configured for deployment on GitHub Pages.
 The site is automatically deployed when changes are pushed to the main branch.

-### Environment Variables for Deployment

-When deploying to GitHub Pages, make sure to add the following secrets in your repository's Settings → Secrets and variables → Actions:

-- `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
-- `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key

 ## Contributing